Getting the stink out of your hockey gear at home: How to wash your hockey equipment in a washing machine!

 The best way to get rid of the stink in your hockey equipment:

 The most obvious and easy way to help keep the smell under control, is to air the hockey bags out after every practice and game, laying all of the equipment out on the garage floor, or on the deck in the sunshine.
-But every so often, the most effective thing I do to banish the bacteria and odour is to throw it into the washing machine!
+My son often empties his bag beside the dehumidifier as well, which helps it to dry quickly, wicking all of the moisture out of the gear and the bag in a short amount of time.
+The most effective way I’ve found to remove bacteria and odour from all of his hockey equipment however, is to wash it at home.

 How to wash hockey equipment in a washing machine: